ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Results

 \subsection{Conditional molecule generation}

 Conditional molecule generation is critical for designing molecules to meet specific property criteria or incorporate particular scaffold structures.
 We fine-tuned two separate ChemFM-3B models: one on the GuacaMol~\cite{guacamol} dataset for property-based generation and another on the MOSES~\cite{moses} dataset for scaffold and property-based generation.
-For each dataset, we considered four continuous properties: octanol-water partition coefficient (logP), synthetic accessibility score (SAS), topological polar surface area (TPSA), and quantitative estimate of drug-likeness (QED).
-Traditional methods like MolGPT~\cite{molgpt} require separate models for each property combination, leading to $15$ models to cover all four conditions for each dataset.
-In contrast, ChemFM can handle all combinations within a single unified model.
+For each dataset, we considered four continuous properties: octanol-water partition coefficient (logP), synthetic accessibility score (SAS), topological polar surface area (TPSA), and quantitative estimate of drug-likeness (QED). {Traditional methods such as cRNN~\cite{crnn} and MolGPT~\cite{molgpt} require a separate model for each property combination, resulting in $15$ models to cover all four conditions for each dataset.
+In contrast, by carefully designing the input condition to the model (\hyperref[sec:conditonal_generation_technique]{Methods}) ChemFM can handle all combinations within a single unified model.}

 We first evaluated the property-based generation model trained on the GuacaMol dataset.
-For each property combination, we generated $\num{10000}$ molecules at different sample points and evaluated their validity, uniqueness, novelty, and mean absolute deviation (MAD) between the conditioned and computed properties (Table~\ref{table:rst_condition_generation} and Extended Data Fig.~\ref{fig:rst_mol_gen_prop_dist_1d}).
-ChemFM outperformed MolGPT in validity, uniqueness, and novelty across all conditioned properties, whether for individual properties or multiple combined conditions.
-On average, ChemFM achieved improvements of $0.0079$ in validity, $0.0028$ in uniqueness, and $0.0051$ in novelty over MolGPT.
+For each property combination, we generated $\num{10000}$ molecules at different sample points and evaluated their validity, uniqueness, novelty, and mean absolute deviation (MAD) between the conditioned and computed properties (Table~\ref{table:rst_condition_generation} and Supplementary Fig.~\ref{fig:rst_mol_gen_prop_dist_1d}).
+ChemFM outperformed MolGPT in validity, uniqueness, and novelty across all conditioned properties, whether for individual properties or multiple combined conditions (Table~\ref{table:rst_condition_generation}; {comparison with cRNN~\cite{crnn} is given in Supplementary Table~\ref{table:result_conditional_generation_full}}).

+On average, ChemFM achieved improvements of $0.0079$ in validity, $0.0104$ in uniqueness, and $0.0151$ in novelty over MolGPT.
 Furthermore, ChemFM demonstrated stronger adherence to the desired property values, with an average percentage reduction in MAD across all four properties of $21.19\%$, ranging from $7.70\%$ for SAS to $33.80\%$ for TPSA.